Fernão de Oliveira: Biography

 Fernão de Oliveira was born in Aveiro in 1507, the son of a judge.
 Starting in 1520, he studied at the Dominican Convent of Évora, where he was a disciple of André de Resende, but later left for Spain.
 In 1536 he was in Lisbon, when he published his Grammar, the first for the Portuguese Language.

 He had a troubled adventurous life, engaging in secret religious missions in Italy, perhaps for king John III of Portugal.
 In 1545 he enlisted as pilot on a French ship, under command of the Baron Saint Blancard.
 Soon afterwards, they were arrested by an English fleet.
 While in London he attended the court of Henry VIII of England.
-Having returned to Portugal in 1547, he was arrested by the Portuguese Inquisition due to his religious opinions; he was freed in 1551, through the intervention of Cardinal Henrique.
+Having returned to Portugal in 1547, he was arrested by the Portuguese Inquisition due to his religious opinions (his stay in Henry's court had influenced his views); he was freed in 1551, through the intervention of Cardinal Henrique.

 In 1552, he became royal chaplain.
 He joined in an expedition organized by king John III in North Africa, where he was made prisoner for a year.
 In 1554, D. John III appointed him typographical reviewer of the University of Coimbra, where he also taught rhetoric.
 From 1555 to 1557, he was again imprisoned.
 After this period, his life becomes uncertain.
 It is known that, in 1565, he received a pension from king Sebastian of Portugal.

-He died c.
-1581.
+Following the deaths of king Sebastian in Ksar el-Kebir, in 1578, and the death of king-cardenal Henrique, in 1580, Philip II of Spain claimed to be the rightful king of Portugal as king Philip I and succeeded to conquer the kingdom, being recognized in the Cortes of Tomar.
+In face of this, Fernando sided with António, Prior of Crato, writing his História de Portugal, where he defends that Portugal is the oldest country in the Iberian Peninsula, wich he left unfinished due to his death.
+It is sugested by some scholers that he moved to France and there died, this theory is supported by the fact that the manuscript of História de Portugal is in France.